minozzi/minozzi.github.io/projects.md

 "Congress and Community: Coresidence Social Influence in the U.S. House of Representatives, 1801-1861."
 With Gregory Caldeira

-"Does Familiarity Breed Contempt (or Esteem)?
-A Field Experiment on Emergent Constituent Attitudes toward Members of Congress."
+"Does Familiarity Breed Esteem?
+A Field Experiment on Emergent Attitudes toward Members of Congress."
 With Kevin Esterling & Michael Neblo

 "It Takes Two: Heterogeneous Motivations and Reputations in International Relations."